 ENTRYPOINT service parameters and then substitutes them with the base image values.
 If the base image does not have corresponding values, werf resets service to the special empty values:

 Also, werf uses the special empty value in place of a base image’s

 ENTRYPOINT if a user specifies

 Multiple builds on the same host

-Multiple build commands can run at the same time on the same host.
-When building stage Werf acquires a lock using stage signature as ID so that only one build process is active for a stage with a particular signature at the same time.
+Multiple build commands can be executed concurrently on the same host.
+While building a stage, werf acquires a lock using the stage signature as ID so that only one building process is active for a stage with a particular signature at a time.

-The reason is: no need to build the same stage multiple times.
-Werf build process can wait until another process finishes build and puts stage into the stages storage.
+We intentionally implemented such logic since it doesn’t make any sense to build the same stage multiple times.
+The werf building process can wait until another process completes its work and puts a stage into the stages storage.